(un)told pages is founded by us — Maya Acharya and Elisabeth Bruun Gullach.

-We want multidimensional BIPOC protagonists saturating pages.
+We want multidimensional BIPOC protagonists.
 Characters who aren’t footnotes, who don’t fit into neat tropes, who aren’t another palatable token.

 We want to see literature where BIPOC authors can write about whatever the fuck they want and be celebrated, not just when their stories speak to oppression, identity or trauma.